Klajdi2004/To-do_web_project/README.md

 [Specify the license or if it's open-source, you can use licenses like MIT, GPL, etc.]

 ## Contact
-For any additional questions or feedback, please contact Klajdi Dhana at [klajdi.dhana1@gmail.com].
+For any additional questions or feedback, please contact [Klajdi Dhana] at [klajdi.dhana1@gmail.com].

 ---

-© 2023 Klajdi Dhana.
+© 2023 [Klajdi Dhana].
 All Rights Reserved.